 Safety Behaviours: Short-Term Relief, Long-Term Anxiety

-At Virtual CBT, we have a variety of expert anxiety therapists who can help you with safety behaviours.
 Book a free consultation with us to learn how we can help.
-Learn more about our fees.

 Safety behaviours are coping strategies used to manage anxiety.
 They can take many forms, from physical actions to mental strategies.
 Some common examples include:

-3. Distraction: Engaging in activities to divert our attention from anxious thoughts or feelings.
+3. Distraction.
+Engaging in activities to divert our attention from anxious thoughts or feelings.

-6. Safety objects: Carrying certain items believed to provide protection or comfort.
+6. Safety objects.
+Carrying certain items believed to provide protection or comfort.

 Examples of Safety Behaviours for Different Disorders